DavidKuzanashvili/PeoplePortal/README.md

 - Run command dotnet run
 2. Using Visual Studio 2022
 - Open Project in Visual Studio
-- Select desired profile to run
+- Select desired profile to run and launch application
 3. Using docker
 - Make sure docker is installed on machine
 - Open People API in Terminal/PowerShell/CMD